📓 Blog Post 15 — “The Cult of Faces: When Admiration Becomes Chains” 🪞

 Because deep down, your instincts whisper:

-A flower that smiles too much under pressure is probably poisonous to touch. 🌹☠️
+A flower that smiles too much under pressure is probably poisonous to touch or should i say approach. 🌹☠️

 They’ve mastered survival, but at a cost —